Reporting U.S. Business Payments To Foreign Individuals for Services Performed Outside the U.S.

 In most cases, a foreign contractor is subject to U.S. tax on its U.S. source income.
 Most types of income received by a foreign contractor are subject to a 30% tax.
 A reduced rate may apply if there is a tax treaty between the foreign person’s country of residence and the U.S.

-If you have made payments during 2012 to foreign vendors and are unsure of your responsibilities, please do not hesitate to contact Neelu Mehrotra, Director of International Tax Services or any member of the International Tax Services Team.
+If you have made payments during 2018 to foreign vendors and are unsure of your responsibilities, please do not hesitate to contact any member of the International Tax Services Team.

 Read more on tax issues by visiting the KLR Tax Blog.